 2. Maintain a Savings to Salary ratio of 20. (off track)

 3. Maintain Debt to Salary Ratio at 0. (met final goal of 0)

 (For reference, Salary refers to gross salary just prior to early retirement in October, 2007.)

 It has been very challenging retiring at the beginning of a bear market.
-Our short term expense (next 3-5 years) are invested in CDs, bonds and money markets.
+Our short term expenses (next 3-5 years) are invested in CDs, bonds and money markets.
 So we can wait for the stock market to resume an upward trend, hopefully in the next 1 to 2 years.
-At this point, I am very concerned about reducing our withdrawal rate, and am looking at possibilities of generating regular streams of income through part time employment, and if needed, full time employment.
+At this point, I continue to be concerned about reducing our withdrawal rate, and have taken on three part time jobs.

 For more on Strategies and Plans , check back every Monday for a new segment.